Oricom Reviews and Plans

 As the name implies, baseis just a telephone line, with no features.
 Receiving calls is free and to make calls to Canada or the USA is $0.05.
 The family plan adds voicemail-to-email and Caller ID.
 The Total plan adds Call Waiting and Automatic Call Forwarding.

-PhonePower offers an unlimited North America wide VoIP plan that comes at a paltry price of $5.95 per month.
-The difference between the pricing and range of calling is certainly too vast to give much credibility to Oricom.
-Oricom implements a five cent per minute charge when making long distance calls within North America (Canada and the United States).
+PhonePower offers an unlimited North America wide VoIP plan that comes at a paltry price of $7.40 per month.
+The difference between the pricing and the range of calling is certainly too vast to give much credibility to Oricom.
+Oricom implements a five-cent per minute charge when making long-distance calls within North America (Canada and the United States).
 Oricom Canada & USA calling plan goes for $24.95 a month!

-Another disappointing factor we noticed about Oricom’s VoIP plan is the lack of essential calling features.
-This plan doesn’t come with call waiting, caller ID, call forwarding, nor does it have voicemail to email delivery; all of which are essentials for a VoIP plan and are offered inclusive to the plan by many of the other providers available in the country.
+Another disappointing factor we noticed about Oricom’s VoIP Home Phone plans is the lack of essential calling features.
+Somehow you still have to pay extra to get call waiting, caller ID, call forwarding, nor does it have voicemail to email delivery; all of which are essentials for a Digital Home Phone.
+Which are offered inclusive in the plan by many of the other providers available in the country.

 Oricom needs to revamp their entire calling plan from scratch and create a different package altogether.
-With the amount of features that are included with this plan, it is not at all appealing.
-Furthermore the charges are over the roof in comparison to other providers and it would take a drastic change to make Oricom a competitive force in today’s telecommunication market!
+With the number of features that are included in this plan, it is not at all appealing.
+Furthermore, the charges are over the roof in comparison to other providers and it would take a drastic change to make Oricom a competitive force in today’s telecommunication market!